 - Fill out the FAFSA.
 Federal rules have changed.
-College aid officials are now allowed to award need-based aid to students whose parents earned high salaries and just recently got laid off.
-They are also able to make more financial accommodations for unique circumstances, such as high medical bills.
+College aid officials are now allowed to award need-based aid to students whose parents earned decent salaries last year but have recently been laid off, as well as make accommodations for a family’s unique circumstances, such as high medical bills.

-- Apply to schools where you rank high academically.
-While your dream school might be Ivy League, apply to a few colleges where you rank at least the top 25% in academics.
+- Apply to schools where you’d rank at the top.
+While your dream school might be an Ivy League, you should apply to at least a few colleges where your GPA would put you in the top 25 percent of the student body.

-- Apply to schools that offer a lot of financial aid.
-In the 2009-10 academic year, Louisiana College reported that 88% of students received financial aid that was not need-based.
-Find schools in your preferred area that boast the same type of financial awards.
+- Apply to schools that offer generous need-based aid.
+In the 2009-10 academic year, Louisiana College reported that 88 percent of students were receiving non-need based financial aid.
+Do the schools you’re considering boast the same kind of aid?